Computing class groups and gonalities of algebraic curves over finite fields: Computing gonalities

 \begin{lemma}[{\cite[Lemma 3.1]{najman2024gonality}}] Suppose that there exists a function $f \in k(X)$ of degree $d$.
 Then there exists a function $g \in k(X)$ of degree $d$ such that the pole divisor of $g$ is supported on at least $n_1 = \left\lceil \frac{|X(k)|}{|k| + 1} \right\rceil$ points $x \in X(k)$. \end{lemma}

 As a result, rather than enumerate all effective divisors $D \in \Div X$ of degree $d$, we can restrict to considering all such effective divisors supported on at least $n_1$ points $x \in X(k)$.
-Combining this with the procedure described above, we obtain the following algorithm for determining whether the curve $X$ has a non-constant function of degree at most $d$.
+Combining this with the procedure described above gives the following brute-force algorithm to determine whether the curve $X$ has a non-constant function of degree at most $d$, variations of which already occur in \cite{derickx2014gonality} and \cite{najman2024gonality}.

 This algorithm can easily be extended to compute the gonality of the curve $X$, by successively checking each degree $d$ in increasing order until we find the minimum degree $d$ such that the curve $X$ has a function of degree $d$.
 The gonality of the curve $X$ is then equal to this degree $d$.